rangle/redux-beacon/docs/targets/segment.md

    to your site.

     {% hint style='info' %}
-    during development and testing it is often helpful to use the debug version of analytics.js.
+    During development and testing it is often helpful to use the debug version of analytics.js.
 Follow the instructions
     [here](https://segment.com/docs/sources/website/analytics.js/#debug)
     to enable it.